nurulmac11/nmacun/content/pages/about.md

 <p>
 At high school years, I met with php.
 I remember that oop was pretty new for php in those years.
 So, I met with algorithmic thinking first time, like a basic syntax of a programming language, if, else, for etc.
 I continued to code websites using php.
-After coding several websites just for fun with vanilla php, css, I learnt about frameworks.
+After coding several websites just for fun with vanilla php, css, I learned about frameworks.
 Then, I met with codeigniter, bootstrap and coded several websites with those too.</p>

 <p>
 At college years, I met with python and love it.
-It was easy to simple, code and love.
+It was so simple and easy to learn, code and love.
 Since then, I am using python for everything, mainly web coding.
-I coded several website using django, django rest framework.
+I coded several websites using django, django rest framework.
-I learnt basics of REST api.
+I learned basics of REST api.
 At some point, I met with vue.js and it was my first javascript framework for frontend.
 So, I had gained experience with frontend coding also.
 </p>